2017-18 Undergraduate and Graduate Catalogs

 Out of State Residents: MSU is not authorized to offer distance (online) education to residents of certain states.
 Visit www.minotstateu.edu/online to learn more about our online course offerings.

-In order for a student to pursue a graduate degree at Minot State University, the student must complete the online admission application packet and receive an official letter from the Graduate School granting admission.
+In order to pursue a graduate degree at Minot State University, one must complete the online admission application packet and receive an official letter from the Graduate School granting admission.
 Transcripts and test scores must be official (sent directly from the institution/agency).
 There is a specific upload section in the application for the statement of purpose and resume.